canonical/platform-engineering-docs/implementation/service-health-guidance/add-to-pe-dashboard.md

 - Data Source: `${prometheusds}`
 - Sort: Alphabetical (ASC)

-Mind that data source can be Loki as well if your charm is integrated with it.
+Keep in mind that the data source can be Loki as well if your charm is integrated with it.

 ## Update the row title